 Be it a website sales copy, SEO focused article, or a technical blog post, there are many options available if you ask your friends if they need your help

-You should also know that my companies currently do not have any open positions, but I would have hired you as well.
+You should also know that my companies currently do not have any open positions for beginners, but several years back I would have hired you as well.
 So ask everyone, do not be shy 😉

 By the moment when you read this article, things might have changed.
 Therefore, feel free to contact me or my team for updated information.